Wrexham (UK Parliament constituency): Boundaries

 Until 1885, Wrexham was part of the Denbighshire parliamentary constituency, which elected one Member of Parliament until the Reform Act 1832 increased this to two members.
 In 1885 the Denbighshire constituency was split — the area covered today became part of East Denbighshire constituency.

 In 1918 the Wrexham constituency was created, electing one Member of Parliament.

 1918–1949: The Municipal Borough of Wrexham, and the Rural District of Wrexham, and part of Chirk.

 1950–1983: The Municipal Borough of Wrexham, and part of the Rural Districts of Ceiriog, and Wrexham.

 1983–1997: The Borough of Wrexham Maelor wards Nos.
 1 to 12, 23 to 25 and 28 to 36.

 For the 1983 general election, major boundary reorganisation saw large areas removed from the Wrexham constituency to form part of the new constituency of Clwyd South West.1997–2010: The Borough of Wrexham Maelor wards of Acton, Borras Park, Caia Park, Garden Village, Gresford East and West, Grosvenor, Gwersyllt East and South, Gwersyllt North, Gwersyllt West, Holt, Little Acton, Llay, Maesydre, Marford and Hoseley, Offa East, Offa West, Queensway, Rhosnesni, Rossett, Stansty, and Whitegate.

-Further parts included in the new constituency of Clywd South (which replaced Clwyd South West).
+Further parts included in the new constituency of Clwyd South (which replaced Clwyd South West).

 2010–2024: The following County Borough of Wrexham wards: Acton, Borras Park, Brynyffynnon, Cartrefle, Erddig, Garden Village, Gresford East and West, Grosvenor, Gwersyllt East and South, Gwersyllt North, Gwersyllt West, Hermitage, Holt, Little Acton, Llay, Maesydre, Marford and Hoseley, Offa, Queensway, Rhosnesni, Rossett, Smithfield, Stansty, Whitegate, Wynnstay.